 The cpuser_service_manager script adds and removes user-managed and monitored services for your cPanel account.

 This script checks all services to determine whether they require a restart.

 This script checks how long a script's current PID has run, and can notify a WHM user or kill the process.

-The servicedomains script allows you to create Domain Name System (DNS) records for service subdomains.
+This script lets you to create DNS records for service subdomains.

 The /usr/local/cpanel/scripts/try-later script runs a check command at a specified interval.